supermacro/elm-antd/README.md

 **Early Development Notice:**

 > Elm Ant Design is not fully implemented and in a early / exploratory phase.
-The current API is subject to change, but because Elm is super cool 😎, any breaking changes will be released under a Major release (as per semver).
+A lot of APIs may not work yet (in the event that this is the case, please report it as an issue - which I will prioritize).
+The current API is subject to frequent change, but because Elm is super cool 😎, any breaking changes are guaranteed to be released under a Major release (as per semver).

 ## Installation